concourse/concourse/release-notes/latest.md

+#### <sub><sup><a name="4583" href="#4583">:link:</a></sup></sub> feature

+* We've introudced a `components` table in order to better synchronize all the internal processes that run on the web nodes.

+This should help reduce the amount of duplicated work (when running more than 1 ATC), and decrease the load on your database.

+There is no configuration required to take advantage of these new improvements.

 #### <sub><sup><a name="4480" href="#4480">:link:</a></sup></sub> feature

 * @ProvoK added support for a `?title=` query parameter on the pipeline/job badge endpoints!
 Now you can make it say something other than "build". #4480